How to schedule a Community Team Training

 1. Find a speaker: Identify a knowledgeable speaker who can share valuable insights and best practices with the team.
 Look for someone with expertise in the relevant topic area.
 Reach out to potential speakers to confirm their availability and willingness to present.

 2. Set the date and time: Choose a date and time that is convenient for as many team members as possible.
 Consider scheduling two sessions at different times to accommodate participants in different time zones.
-After selecting the date and time, add it to the Deputy Calendar to ensure that the team is aware of the upcoming training.
+After selecting the date and time, add it to the Community Team Calendar to ensure that the team is aware of the upcoming training.

 3. Announce the session on Community Blog post: Announce the upcoming training session on the WordPress community blog to ensure maximum visibility and participation.
 Provide details such as the topic, date, time, and speaker information.